kabaka/aws-usage-visualizer/README.md

 ### Basic Template

-Create a templates directory.
+Create a `templates` directory.
 In it, create a file called `html.erb`.
 In this file, you should use the following variables:

-* title - the page title, determined by the source file name
+* `title` - the page title, determined by the source file name
-* body - the page body, either rendered from markdown or directly copied from a raw HTML file
+* `body` - the page body, either rendered from markdown or directly copied from a raw HTML file

 The `html.erb` file will be rendered as an `erb` template normally is.

+### Source Files

+Create a `source-files` directory.
+Inside that, you may have:

+* `static-assets` - assets copied as-is to /static-assets/ in the S3 bucket
+* `pages` - markdown or other files that are copied to the root of the S3 bucket.
+Markdown (`.md` or `.markdown`) files are rendered to HTML using Kramdown.

 ### Rake